embeddedkink/lockbox/README.md

   - Lock the box.
   - Open the box with the password in the newly created txt file.

+## Recovering

+If you had to abort a session, the electronics can be reset and used in a new box.
+This can be done by simply connecting the usb port on the microcontroller, listening on the UART (`picocom -b 9600 /dev/ttyUSB0`) and pressing the RESET button on the microcontroller.
+It will now send data about its status and the password.
+Use the control software to unlock like normal.

 ## Usage

 Connect power up the microcontroller.
-Store the key in the box inside of a plastic enclosure.
+Put the key in a plastic box or bag and into the lockbox.
 Lock the box using the controller, send the password away, and delete it permanently on you local machine.
 The box can now be turned off, and turned on again when you have the password.
 For details on how to use the controller, read [the readme](lockbox_control/README.md)

 ## TODO